 On one occasion I went out on a night freight, which reached its terminal in the wee hours, and would return to origin point in the morning.
 This required catching what was left of the night's sleep on a bunk, and being nearly thrown off the bunk at dawn when the yard switcher coupled onto the caboose with excess enthusiasm as it made up the train for the trip back to Oakfield.

 It was all a welcome relief from the office, but was extra good to get home (often at totally odd hours of night or day) to my little family, where I would try to explain to my little boy what his dad had been off doing all this time.
 Not sure he remembers any of this.
 It was a long time ago.

-Here is a recollection of a trip to Eagle Lake in Maine:
+Here is Dave's recollection of a trip to Eagle Lake in Maine:

 In the late 50's, Polly and I were living in northern Maine and I was working for a railroad there.
 (Sam and Sally were born there - they are certified Mainiacs).
 Anyway, I'd heard of this mythical railroad in the Allagash country, as had some of my fellow workers.
 One of the lads had a big canoe, so a couple of us decided one weekend we'd have a go at seeing what was still there.
 First, a long drive on paper company dirt roads, then putting in the canoe with day-gear, motoring some 20 miles up Chamberlain Lake, making the mistake of putting ashore for lunch only to be surrounded by dense clouds of industrial-grade black flies.
 Finally we got to a place called The Tramway, beached the boat, and started working our way on foot along said tramway, which was totally overgrown with jungle, until we found the railroad track, which somehow had been cleared off.
 Later we found out why.